Oliver-Binns/SEPR-Project-JKG/README.md

 System Requirements
 =
    The game will run on almost all desktop platforms.
+To edit and run the source code, libGDX and JDK 7 (and above) will be required.

+   Eclipse is recommended, but not required.

 Framework Features
 =